How Lamplugh CE School responds to the Local Offer (September 2017)

 • We have regular formal meetings with parents

 • There is always an open door policy whereby the parents are welcomed into school to discuss their concerns about their child initially with the class teacher and/or the Senco (Special Needs Co-ordinator).

 How will setting staff support my child?

 • At Lamplugh School we have a Senior Teaching Assistant (STA) who helps provide support for children including those who require extra help.

 • The school uses a range of equipment to support the learning – e g sloping writing boards, coloured overlays for reading and ipads

-• Your child will be working on an Individual Support/Education Plan written to include SMART targets (Specific, Measurable, Achievable, Realistic, Time scaled) by the class teacher with consultation with the SENCo (Special Needs Coordinator) whereby they will set small focused targets and list the provision given to support your child.
+• Your child will be working on an Individual Education Plan written to include SMART targets (Specific, Measurable, Achievable, Realistic, Time scaled) by the class teacher with consultation with the SENCO (Special Educational Needs Coordination Officer) whereby they will set small focused targets and list the provision given to support your child.

-• These IS/EPs will be reviewed regularly with all the staff supporting your child and new targets will be devised to ensure progress is maintained.
+• These IEPs will be reviewed regularly with all the staff supporting your child and new targets will be devised to ensure progress is maintained.

-• If it is deemed that your child is not making the agreed progress the SENCo will then complete a SEND Early Help referral form asking advice from a range of outside agencies – Specialist Teachers, Educational Psychologist, Speech Therapy etc who will contribute to a TAF.
+• If it is deemed that your child is not making the agreed progress the SENCO will then complete a SEND Early Help referral form asking advice from a range of outside agencies – Specialist Teachers, Educational Psychologist, Speech Therapy etc who will contribute to a Team Around the Family meeting.